Skip to content

 Invariant: Domain logic must never invoke shell commands or depend on git directly.

-Rationale: Shell dependencies in domain logic make functions untestable without git fixtures and break deterministic behavior.
 The handoff command accepts an optional —git flag.
 The CLI handler calls git diff and passes file list to the pure generator function.
 No shell dependency in domain logic.

 DD-3 - Session type inferred from FSM status